wtsi-npg/genotyping/doc/fluidigm.md

       them with "secondary" metadata and sets data access permissions.
 5. NPG run regular cron jobs which update "secondary" metadata to reflect any subsequent changes in the ML warehouse.
+6. Fluidigm results in iRODS are periodically extracted, aggregated and fed back into the [NPG QC](https://github.com/wtsi-npg/npg_qc) process (see the `./bin/gtck_*.sh` scripts in that repository).

 ## Implementation details